-Chest pain and fatigue Treatment In Buffalo, NY
+Chest Pain and Fatigue Treatment in Buffalo, NY

 Globally, chest pain affects 20-40% of the general population.
-Dr. Leon Levinsky provides treatment for fatigue and chest pain to overcome the symptoms of chest pain such as tightness, ache, and discomfort in the chest.
-Chest pain occurs in the upper body and is experienced among the other body parts which include arms, jaws, and neck.
+Dr. Leon Levinsky provides treatment for fatigue and chest pain to overcome the symptoms of chest pain, such as tightness, ache, and discomfort in the chest.
+Chest pain occurs in the upper body and is experienced among the other body parts, which include the arms, jaws, and neck.
 Chest pain is a sign of GERD, musculoskeletal disorders, and cardiac and vascular problems.
 Fatigue can be managed by simply changing lifestyles.
 To learn more about the treatment, contact us or visit us online to book an appointment.
 We are located at 4330 Maple Rd, Buffalo, NY 14226.

 Table of Contents: